-Alston & Bird is home to 800-plus lawyers located across the U.S., from its headquarters in the Peach State to nine additional domestic offices and three international locations.
-The firm has been recognized for its strength in such areas as health care, privacy and data security, real estate, and tax.
+Alston & Bird is home to 800-plus lawyers located across the U.S., with 10 domestic offices and three international locations.
+The firm has been recognized for its strength in such areas as healthcare, privacy and data security, real estate, and tax.

 Shopping for Growth

 Atlanta-based Alston & Bird’s predecessor firms date back to 1893.
 Nearly a century later, in 1982, the firm known as Alston, Miller & Gaines merged with Jones, Bird & Howell, and adopted the combined name Alston & Bird.
 The firm’s operations remained in Georgia, where it represented institutions like CNN, Emory University, and Augusta National founder Bobby Jones, a former firm partner, until the debut of its Washington, DC, office in 1990.
 A series of mergers and expansi...